Do not buy Russian goods!

 "Do not buy Russian goods!" (Не купуй російське!) or "Boycott Russian goods!" (Бойкотуй російське!) is a nonviolent resistance campaign to boycott Russian commerce in Ukraine.
-The protest started on 14 August 2013 as a reaction to a Russian Federation trade embargo against Ukraine.
+The protest started on 14 August 2013 as a reaction to a Russian trade embargo against Ukrainian goods.
 It was organized by Vidsich on social media.
 The campaign expanded to mass distribution of leaflets, posters, and stickers in over 45 cities and towns.
-Having faded by the beginning of the Euromaidan demonstrations in November 2013, it was renewed on 2 March 2014, during the Crimean crisis and the Russo-Ukrainian War.
+Having faded by the beginning of the Euromaidan demonstrations in November 2013, it was renewed on 2 March 2014, during the annexation of Crimea by the Russian Federation and the Russo-Ukrainian War.

 Causes

-According to activists, the campaign began as a response to a series of economic wars launched by Russia against Ukraine, including the "Meat War", the "Cheese War", and the "Chocolate War".
+The campaign began as a response to a series of economic wars launched by Russia against Ukraine, including the "Meat War", the "Cheese War", and the "Chocolate War".
 On 14 August 2013, the Federal Customs Service of Russia listed all Ukrainian exporters as companies "at risk", resulting in a blockade of Ukrainian products imported to Russia.
 A backup developed at customs involving hundreds of truckloads and railcars of Ukrainian goods.

 Boycotts

 In Ukraine

 On 22 August 2013, activists held a protest near the Presidential Administration of Ukraine.
 The campaign continued with a mass distribution of leaflets, posters and stickers in more than 45 cities and towns in Ukraine.
 Caricatures of Russian Matryoshka dolls have been used in the campaign.
 The campaign began to decline with the beginning of Euromaidan.

 On 2 March 2014, activists used social networks to announce the renewal of the boycott on any goods and services that benefit Russian companies.
-The intention was to keep Ukrainian money from going to Russia where it may be used to support the Russian military.
+The intention was to keep Ukrainian money from going to Russia where it could be used to support the Russian military.
 The boycott was launched in response to the Crimean crisis and the Russian military intervention in Ukraine.

 In March 2014, activists began organizing flash mobs in supermarkets to urge customers not to buy Russian goods and to boycott Russian gas stations, banks, and concerts.
-In April 2014, some movie theaters in Kyiv, Lviv, and Odessa began shunning Russian films.
+In April 2014, some movie theaters in Kyiv, Lviv, and Odesa stopped showing Russian films.

-In summer of 2014, activists in Kyiv began organizing flash mobs and actions in Russian restaurants and coffeehouses.